RioAraki/cpptutorial/note.md

 		5. float & double -> if f is appended, it is a float.
 Otherwise it is a double
 		6. Though bool only takes one 'bit' to represent 0 or 1.
 We still need one 'byte' to store it because we cannot manipulate one 'bit' in memory.
 		7. sizeof (type) -> check the size of certain type
+	9. Functions in C++
+		1. Basic
+	10. Header in C++
+		1. Usually used to do the declaration that some function exists (for cross file function reference)
+		2. #pragma once -> only allow you to put the header file in the same file once, the duplicate parts would be ignored to prevent duplicate error
+		3. If you define same function in two different header file A and B while A and B are both included in one function, you will still get duplicate error
+		4. <> and "" in include statement:
+			i. "" -> relative path, you could use something like "../ Log.h", or use as <>
+			ii. <> -> refer to the default include directory
+		5. C++ std lib file does not have an extension; C std lib file has an extension
+	11. Debug C++ in visual studio
+		1. Breakpoint: a point in the program where execution would pause and let you looks at the state in the memory.
+		2. Looking in the memory
+		3. Debug window -> orders/ locals/ watch
+			i.
+Orders/ locals: show you local variables or something important ii.
+Watch: let you monitor the variable by yourself
+		4. Memory view: show you all memories about this program
+			i. & + variable name -> let you know where this variable locates ii.
+Memory cc -> a place holder for uninitialized stack memory (ony in debug mode?)